agworld/test-boosters/README.md

 - [ci skip]
   - Semaphore will not process this commit, will not create a build revision of it.
 - [cukes off]
-  - Cucumber tests wont run.
+  - Cucumber tests will not be run.
 This directive tells Semaphore not to execute any cucumber test files.
 - [specs off]
-  - Specs wont run.
+  - Specs will not be run.
 Same purpose as cukes off but for specs.
 - [minitest off]
-  - Minitest wont run.
+  - Minitest tests will not be run.
 - [exunit off]
-  - ExUnit tests wont run.
+  - ExUnit tests will not be run.
 - [gotest off]
-  - GoTests wont run.
+  - GoTests tests will not be run.
 - [regression]
   - The REGRESSION_PATH is ignored, a full test-suite is run for this build.
 Useful if you want to be certain your code is green before pushing to release, master etc.

 These commit directives can be stacked as much as you would like, but be wary of using conflicting directives that might have unexpected behaviour.
-For example if `[regression]` and `[ci skip]` are both passed, ci skip will trump and no build revision will be made.
+For example if `[regression]` and `[ci skip]` are both passed, `[ci skip]` will trump and no build revision will be made.

 In an example where a developer did not want their specs to run on a certain commit, they could use the commit message: